gameface2u2/SteveL-Recommends/README.md

 # Steve L Recommends

-Curated list of <!-- podcasts, YouTube channels, --> X accounts <!-- , magazines, and other resources --> I personally enjoy and recommend.
+Curated list of <!-- podcasts, --> YouTube channels and X accounts <!-- , magazines, and other resources --> I personally enjoy and recommend.

 Last updated: { 6/23/26 }